aszecsei/catlang/docs/typing.md

 let i: *int = @myInt;
 ```

+Pointers cannot be `null`.
+To use a null pointer, it must be of type `*T?`.
+The size of an optional pointer is guaranteed to be the same as the size of the pointer, and the value of the null pointer is guaranteed to be 0.

 ## Type Unions

 Types can be composed through unions; this means that a value can be one of the listed types.
 For example: